harness-community/cv-example-app/README.md

 ## What The Example Application Does

 * Generates Metrics to a Promethesus Exporter
 * Has a 'stable' and 'unstable' version.
+Can be triggered via a Docker Tag e.g during a deployment or on-the-fly via the REST endpoints.

 ## Modifying Application